gokdenizozkan/ddd/README.md

 In the future, store types can have their own tables.
 Such a refactoring can be handled as all store types will have their own services and layers.
 But of course, this does not lower the complexity of the service layer.

-To handle this, handwritten specifications will be used.
+To handle this, handwritten specifications are used.
-For example, for restaurant service, such a specification would help the service layer work on restaurants only, without explicitly stating that we want to work with restaurants only.
+For example, for food store service, such a specification would help the service layer work on active (both enabled and non-deleted) stores only, without explicitly stating that we want to work with active ones.

+One disclaimer would be that, current service implementations focusing on active entities are designed to GET active results, but can still perform update, and patch operations on non-active entities.
+This is a design decision, and can be changed in the future.